cjgammon/Oxygen/README.md

 File size: **6.5kb**

-Below is an example of how to use with a 256 x 256 texture named `nehe.gif`.
+Below is an example of how to use with a texture named `nehe.gif`.
 ```
 <html>
     <head>